Georgia Absentee Ballot Guide

 Register to vote

-Recommended: Use our Voter Registration Widget.
+You can also use our Voter Registration Tool.
 Enter your information, print and sign the completed form, and mail it to the Secretary of State.
 The address is on the form.

 Verify your voter registration

 It's best to verify your voter registration before applying for your absentee ballot.
 If there's a problem with your registration, register again before proceeding.

 NOTE: Most people receive their voter registration cards in the mail 2-3 weeks after registering to vote.
 Don't worry if you lost or never received it.
 You don't actually need your voter registration card to vote.